cmang/durdraw/README.md

 Durdraw is an ASCII, ANSI and Unicode art editor for UNIX-like systems (Linux, macOS, etc).
-It runs in the terminal and supports frame-based animation, custom themes, 256 and 16 color modes, terminal mouse input, IRC color export, Unicode and Code Page 437 block characters, HTML output, and other interesting features.
+It runs in the terminal and supports frame-based animation, custom themes, 256 and 16 color modes, terminal mouse input, IRC color export, automatic conversion of Code Page 437 encoding to Unicode, HTML output, and other interesting features.

 Durdraw is heavily inspired by classic ANSI editing software for MS-DOS and Windows, such as TheDraw, Aciddraw and Pablodraw, but with a modern Unix twist.